-The latent loadings and cluster assignments of each observation have to be initialized at the start of the gradient descent algorithm to train the MCFA model.
-The initialization dictates the global position in the Hamiltonian which is sampled by the training and thus has a significant impact on the final result.
+The latent loadings and cluster assignments of each observation have to be initialised at the start of the gradient descent algorithm to train the MCFA model.
+The initialisation dictates the global position in the Hamiltonian which is sampled by the training and thus has a significant impact on the final result.

 A practical issue when reducing the dimensionality of asteroid data made up by different observables is the feature weighting.
-In our case, the spectra contribute 53 data dimensions compared to the single dimension of the albedo.
-The summed variance in the former is much larger than the variance in the latter, resulting in a negligible contribution of the albedo to the latent space computation which does not reflect its actual information content. \citet{1984PhDT.........3T} therefore chose not to include the albedo into the dimensionality reduction, using it in a subsequent manual clustering step instead.
-We employ an alternative strategy outlined below which allows us to account for the albedo \emph{while} building the latent space.
+In our case the spectra contribute 53 data dimensions compared to the single dimension of the albedo.
+The summed variance in the former is much larger than the variance in the latter, resulting in a negligible contribution of the albedo to the latent space computation which does not reflect its actual information content. \citet{1984PhDT.........3T} therefore chose not to include the albedo in the dimensionality reduction, using it in a subsequent manual clustering step instead.
+We employ an alternative strategy outlined below which allows us to account for the albedo while building the latent space.